alovajs/alova/README.md

   filter: (method, index, methods) => index === methods.length - 1,
 });
 ```
-It is important to note that `invalidateCache` will invalidate all caches corresponding to the filtered `Method` objects, while `updateState` and `fetch` will only operate on the first item in the `Method` object collection.
+It is important to note that `invalidateCache` will invalidate all caches corresponding to the filtered `Method` instances, while `updateState` and `fetch` will only operate on the first item in the `Method` instance collection.

 ### Download progress
-Before getting the download progress, you need to enable the download progress on the specified `Method` object, and then receive the `downloading` responsive state in the three use hooks `useRequest`, `useWatcher`, `useFetcher`, which will continue during the download process Update this status.
+Before getting the download progress, you need to enable the download progress on the specified `Method` instance, and then receive the `downloading` responsive state in the three use hooks `useRequest`, `useWatcher`, `useFetcher`, which will continue during the download process Update this status.
 ```javascript
 const downloadGetter = alova.Get('/tood/downloadfile', {
   enableDownload: true